DianGram/FSND_capstone/backend/README.md

 $ python3 -m venv udacity_env
 $ source udacity_env/bin/activate
 ```
-The file setup.sh will automatically activate a venv named udacity_env.
-If you choose to name your venv differently, you will need to change the name in the setup.sh file.
+A virtual environment named udacity_env will automatically activate when running
+setup.sh.
+If you choose to name your venv differently, you will need to change the
+name in the setup.sh file to your chosen name.

 #### PIP Install Dependencies
 Once you have your virtual environment set up and running, install dependencies by navigating to the /backend directory and running: